James Harden

+Early life

+James Harden was born on August 26, 1989, in Los Angeles, California to Monja Willis.
+Before his birth, after that of his older sister, their mother suffered a string of miscarriages.
+With a 10 year age gap between Harden and his older siblings, she nicknamed him “Lucky”.
+He and his two siblings were raised by his mother in Compton.
+He shares two older half-siblings through his father, sister Arniq Jelks and brother Akili Roberson, who played quarterback for Kansas in 1997.
+Harden played baseball growing up but focused on basketball around age 10.

 High school career

 Harden attended Artesia High School in Lakewood, California.
 In his sophomore year, he averaged 13.2 points as Artesia went 28–5.
 He improved his stats to 18.8 points, 7.7 boards and 3.5 assists in his junior season and led Artesia to the California state title and a 33–1 record.
 Artesia repeated as state champions in Harden's final year after going 33–2.
 Harden had similar stats during the previous season: 18.8 points, 7.9 rebounds, and 3.9 assists.
 He was named a McDonald's All-American, and also earned second-team Parade All-American honors.

 He also helped his AAU team, Pump-N-Run Elite, to the 2006 Las Vegas Adidas Super 64 championship.
 Harden had 34 points in the victory over a DC Assault team which included Michael Beasley, Nolan Smith and Austin Freeman.
 In the game against Houston Hoops, played on the same day, Harden had 33 points.

 In the final, Pump-N-Run Elite beat Kevin Love's Southern California All-Stars.